ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/Current-PKIX.md

 # 4. The Current Public Key Infrastructure with X.509 Digital Certificates

+A client that wants to connect to a web server obtains the server's IP address via a DNS resolution as explained in [Section 2](DNS.md) and establishes a Hyper Text Transfer Protocol (HTTP) session with the server.
+The integrity of the DNS resolution is guaratneed by using [DNSSEC](DNSSEC.md) which allows the client to be sure that the DNS responses come from the legitimate name server, and that they have not been tampered with along the way.
+A TLS client connecting to a TLS server will receive that server's X.509 certificate.
+The elements of the certificate include information about the certificate issuer, information about the recipient of the certificate and the certificate's digital signature.
+The client ensures that the server is whom it claims to be by verifying that the certificate the server sent is legitimate.

-The Transport Layer Security (TLS) protocol is one of the main elements of security in today's Internet that relies on the Public Key Infrastructure (PKI).
-For the most part, secure communications over the Internet start with a TLS handshake, as depicted in *Figure 4*. [[RFC4033]](https://datatracker.ietf.org/doc/rfc4033/)
+The Transport Layer Security (TLS) protocol is used to secure the session between the client and the server.
+TLS allows the client and the server to authenticate each other and negotiate an encryption algorithm and cryptographic keys before the data is exchanged.
+TLS ensures that data cannot be tampered with during transit since the data is encrypted.
+The TLS protocol is one of the main elements of security in today's Internet that relies on the Public Key Infrastructure (PKI).
+For the most part, secure communications over the Internet start with a TLS handshake.
+See *Figures 4* and *5.*

 <p align="center">
   <img src="/images/tls13-handshake.jpg" />
 </p>
 <p align = "center">
 Figure 4 - TLS Handshake
 </p>

-A client that wants to connect to a web server obtains the server's IP address via a DNS resolution as explained in [Section 2](DNS.md) and \textbf{\textit{secondly}} establishes a Hyper Text Transfer Protocol (HTTP) session with the server.
-A TLS client connecting to a TLS server will receive that server's X.509 certificate.
-The elements of the certificate include information about the certificate issuer, information about the recipient of the certificate and the certificate's digital signature.
-The client ensures that the server is whom it claims to be by verifying that the certificate the server sent is legitimate.

 <p align="center">
   <img src="/images/tls-session-setup.jpg" />